C. T. Ravi: Car wreck incident

 Two youngsters were killed and three others were injured when an SUV car in which C.T.
 Ravi was travelling crashed into two cars parked by the side of the road on Tumakuru district on February 19, 2019.
 One of the drivers of the cars that were hit claimed that Ravi threatened him.
 The locals blamed Ravi for the wreck, claiming that he was driving the car himself at a very high speed.
 Though reports also stated that Ravi was driving the car while drunk, Karnataka BJP's state unit claimed that Ravi was not driving the car.
 The police booked Ravi's driver on charges of rash and negligent driving.
 Many locals accused Ravi of not respecting the sentiments of families of the deceased.
 Relatives and friends of the dead staged a protest against Ravi on the hospital premises demanding justice.

-Politicial positions
+Political positions

 Halal food

 Members of the right-wing Hindutva groups in India have protested against the sale of Halal food in India.
 Bajrang Dal, Vishwa Hindu Parishad and other Hindutva groups were running door to door campaign in Karnataka, asking people not to purchase Halal meat.
 In March 2022 the Hindutva group Bajrang Dal physically attacked a Muslim meat seller, five persons were arrested in the incident.
 In March 2022, the Hindutva ruling party, BJP national general secretary C. T. Ravi had called halal food as "economic jihad".